Spending Christmas Eve Around Europe

 Eastern Europe

-• Christmas Eve in Poland is called Wigilia and it’s a meatless meal and it starts with the first star appearing in the evenings sky.
+• Christmas Eve in Poland is called Wigilia.
+It’s a meatless meal that starts with the first star appearing in the evening sky.

-• Neighbored country families are the ones that make 12 dishes representing the apostles, joined by traditional caroling.
+• Neighboring country families are the ones that make 12 dishes representing the apostles, joined by traditional caroling.

 Winter Activities and Landscapes

-Winter is the best time in Europe when its different sceneries make the Christmas experience extraordinary.
+Winter is the best time in Europe, as its diverse sceneries make the Christmas experience extraordinary.

 Alpine Skiing

-• The Alps that are the most major ones in France, Switzerland, Austria and Italy and are packed with winter activities make it a winter sports utopia.
+• The Alps, the major ones in France, Switzerland, Austria, and Italy, are packed with winter activities, making it a winter sports utopia.
 Zermatt in Switzerland and Chamonix in France are two resorts you won’t regret visiting for skiing or snowboarding.

 Ice Skating

-• Some of the biggest cities like Vienna, Amsterdam, and London create wonderful outdoor ice-skating rinks.
+• Some of the largest cities, such as Vienna, Amsterdam, and London, feature wonderful outdoor ice-skating rinks.
 The rink at Somerset House in London is famous for its elegance.

 Northern Lights

-• A central point of the northern hemisphere is the possibility to watch the aurora borealis.
-Try being in Lapland in Finland, meet Santa Claus and watch the aurora borealis in the sky.
+• A central point of the northern hemisphere is the possibility of watching the aurora borealis.
+Try visiting Lapland, Finland, to meet Santa Claus and witness the aurora borealis in the sky.

 Scenic Train Journeys